sovrynn/ecdo/1-ADHOC-EVIDENCE/human-history-remains/README.md

 ## Contents

-- `human-built-structures`: Human-built structures that may be related to the ECDO.
+- `human-built-structures`: Human-built structures, such as monuments or ancient cities, potentially related to the ECDO.
 - `human-remains`: Human remains that may be... interesting.
 - `oldest-cities`: Can the oldest present-day cities tell us anything about the ECDO?